 , a dedicated bespoke gallery space based in a law firm in Holborn, London with a dynamic exhibition programme.
 Within the legal world, Collyer Bristow has been championing emerging talent in contemporary art for 25 years.
 Rosalind Davis began her role at Collyer Bristow Gallery in 2016 and curates three group exhibitions per year showing a diverse range of talented artists from new career to established artists and works site specifically on the themes for her exhibitions.

-Rosalind also curates independant shows outside of Collyer Bristow including at Arthouse1 and Standpoint Gallery in which she also shows her work in context with her peers.
+Rosalind also curates independant shows outside of Collyer Bristow including at Arthouse1 and Standpoint Gallery.

 To date she has curated 30 exhibitions.

 If you would like to know more about the exhibitions at Collyer Bristow Gallery there are online catalogues with press releases, curator interviews, press and much more.
 Please click on the projects below.

 “For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.”
 Nelson Mandela

 "Rules and freedom are not mutually exclusive.
 As a matter of fact, the opposite is true.
 Rules provide freedom.”
 Tim Challies

 Juan Bolivar, Carla Busuttil, Simone Bynoe, Paula Chambers, Alice Cunningham, Ana ?vorovi?, Kazz Douie, Lucas Dupuy, Alastair Gordon, Kirsty Harris, Justin Hibbs, Andrea Jespersen, Evy Jokhova, Peter Kennard, Peter Liversidge, David Lock, Alex March, Megan McLatchie, Vanessa Mitter, Hugh Mendes, Judith Tucker, Toby Ursell, Virginia Verran, Ben Woodeson.